 - 3 tablespoons fresh lime juice

 - 1 cup finely chopped green beans

-- 1 cup roughly chopped basil, cilantro, and/or mint leaves (preferably all 3)
+- 1 cup roughly chopped basil cilantro, and/or mint leaves (or all three)

 - In a large non-stick wok or skillet, toast the rice over medium heat until golden brown, about 3 minutes.
 Like nuts, the rice can go from brown to burnt very quickly, so keep an eye on it.
 Remove the toasted rice to a coffee or spice grinder and pulse until it becomes a fine powder.
 Set aside.